Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/Scientific-Programming/Exercises_Exams/SC_EE_README.md

 <h4 id="practice7-minpack">▶️ Practice 7: Nonlinear system (uses <code>minpack.f90</code>)</h4>

 1. Open the integrated terminal in Visual Studio Code and navigate to the `Practica7/` folder.
-2. Compile with the following command:
+2. Compile the program by running:

 ```bash
 # Compile practice 7 with MINPACK